Who is the EEB Department?

 Professor Pamela Diggle, Department Head

 The Department of Ecology and Evolutionary Biology is one of three departments in the Biological Sciences at the University of Connecticut .
-We currently have 35 faculty members, plus 6 emeritus faculty members and 6 adjunct professors in the department.
+We currently have 35 faculty members, plus 7 emeritus faculty members.
 About 56 graduate students are currently studying for M.S. or Ph.D. degrees.
 Research in the department covers a wide range of fields, including behavioral ecology of vertebrates and invertebrates, systematics and evolution of plants and animals, population and community ecology, functional morphology and development, and conservation biology.
 Faculty members and graduate students work on nearly all of the major groups of organisms, including algae, mosses and lichens, aquatic plants, desert plants, tropical and temperate forest trees, the parasites of sharks and rays, insects, spiders, fishes, amphibians, reptiles, birds, and mammals.
 Current research projects span the globe, with investigators working throughout North America, Costa Rica, Panama, Nicaragua, Brazil, Borneo, Madagascar, South Africa, Australia, New Zealand, Japan, and many other countries.

 Our strong research program has given national recognition to Ecology and Evolutionary Biology at the University of Connecticut .
 Federal grant support for research in systematic biology over the past decade places the University of Connecticut among the top 10 in the country.
 Many of our faculty members serve or have served as officers of major scientific societies, including several presidents of national or international scientific societies, as National Science Foundation panel directors or members, and as editors of over two dozen science journals.
 Recent graduate students have won prizes for best papers at national meetings in fields such as botany, ecology, entomology, evolution, herpetology, ichthyology, marine biology, parasitology, and plant systematics.